-- (b) Step 2: Calculate the individual baseline emissions for each surveyed passenger (equation (2) below); - (c) Step 3: Apply an individual expansion factor to each surveyed passenger in accordance with the survey sample design (as defined in Appendix 4), and summarize these to get the total baseline emissions of the period (week) surveyed.
-To get the annual (or monitoring period) baseline emissions the baseline emissions of the surveyed period (week) are calculated per passenger of the period (week) and multiplied with the total passengers transported per year (or monitoring period), as per equation (1) below; - (d) Step 4: Take the lower limit of the 95 per cent confidence interval as total baseline emissions (see Appendix 4). - 42.
-Baseline emissions are calculated as follows:
+- (d) If the project participants choose not to claim emission reductions for switching from passenger cars, taxis or motorcycles to the project transport, the modal survey will also not include these categories or questions related directly to these categories (change of trip distance of passenger cars or fuel type of passenger cars).
+The survey will, however, include the categories of public transport, non-motorised transport (NMT), and induced traffic (i.e. categories with emission factors lower than the project, to ensure that emission reductions are not overstated); - (e) per passenger surveyed.
+For each passenger surveyed, the individual baseline emissions are calculated and multiplied with the individual expansion factor thus getting the baseline emissions of all passengers of the specific week surveyed.
+These are multiplied with the total of the passengers of the period to arrive at baseline emissions.
+The following steps should be followed: - (f) Step 1: Conduct a survey in years 1 and 4 of the crediting period, following the procedures presented in Appendix 4, in which for each surveyed passenger, the trip distance per transport mode that would have taken place in the baseline is determined: - (g) Step 2: Calculate the individual baseline emissions for each surveyed passenger (equation (2) below); - (h) Step 3: Apply an individual expansion factor to each surveyed passenger in accordance with the survey sample design (as defined in Appendix 4), and summarize these to get the total baseline emissions of the period (week) surveyed.
+To get the annual (or monitoring period) baseline emissions the baseline emissions of the surveyed period (week) are calculated per passenger of the period (week) and multiplied with the total passengers transported per year (or monitoring period), as per equation (1) below; - (i) Step 4: Take the lower limit of the 95 per cent confidence interval as total baseline emissions (see Appendix 4).

+41. Baseline emissions are calculated as follows:

-$$BE{y} = \frac{P{y}}{P{SPER}} \times \sum{p} \left( BE{p,1-4y} \times FEX{p,1-4y} \right)$$
+$BE{y} = \frac{P{y}}{P{SPER}} \times \sum{p} \left(BE{p,1-4y} \times FEX{p,1-4y} \right)$

+BE_x = Baseline emissions in year y (tCO2)

+BE{p,y1-4} = Baseline emissions per surveyed passenger p in years 1 and 4 of the crediting period y (tCO2)

+Draft Large-scale Consolidated Methodology: ACM0016: Mass rapid transit projects

-$BE_y$ = Baseline emissions in year y (tCO 2 ) $BE{p,\mathbf{y}1-4}$ = Baseline emissions per surveyed passenger p in year s 1 and 4 of the crediting period y (tCO 2 ) FEX p,y1-4 = Expansion factor for each surveyed passenger $p$ surveyed in years 1 and 4 of the crediting period-y (each surveyed passenger has a different expansion factor) Py = Total number of passengers in year y P SPER = Number of passengers in the time period of the survey (1 week) p = Surveyed passenger (each individual) У = Year of the crediting period
+Expansion factor for each surveyed passenger p surveyed in years 1 and 4 of the crediting period y (each surveyed passenger has a different expansion factor)

+P+ = Total number of passengers in year y

+P{SPER} = Number of passengers in the time period of the survey (1 week)

+= Surveyed passenger (each individual)

+y⊸ = Year of the crediting period

-43. The baseline emissions per surveyed passenger p are calculated based on the mode used, the trip distance per mode and the emission factor per mode:
+42. The baseline emissions per surveyed passenger p are calculated based on the mode used, the trip distance per mode and the emission factor per mode:

-$$BE{p,\mathbf{1-4y}} = \sum{i} \left( BTD{p,i,\mathbf{1-4y}} \times EF{pkm,i,\mathbf{1-4y}} \times 10^{-6} \right)$$ Equation (2)
+$$BE{p,1-4y} = \sum{i} (BTD{p,i,1-4y} \times EF{pkm,i,1-4y} \times 10^{-6})$$

+Equation (2)

-$$BE{p,1-4y}$$ = Baseline emissions per surveyed passenger p in year y (tCO2)
+$BE{n,1-4y}$ = Baseline emissions per surveyed passenger p in year y (tCO2)

-$EF{pkm,i,1-4}$ = Emission factor per passenger-kilometer of mode i in years 1 and 4 of the crediting period y (gCO2/pkm), determined based on equations 2 and 3 from the "TOOL18: Baseline emissions for modal shift measures in urban passenger transport"
+Emission factor per passenger kilometer of mode i in years 1 and 4 of the crediting period y (gCO2/pkm), determined based on equations 2 and 3 from the "TOOL18: Baseline emissions for modal shift measures in urban passenger transport"

-BTD p,i,1-4y = Baseline trip distance per surveyed passenger $p$ using mode $i$ in years 1 and 4 of the crediting period-y (pkm)
+Baseline trip distance per surveyed passenger p using mode i in years 1 and 4 of the crediting period y (pkm)

-p = Surveyed passenger (each individual)
+Surveyed passenger (each individual)

-i = Relevant vehicle category
+Relevant vehicle category

-y - Year of the crediting period
+= Year of the crediting period